Types of review

 This most often happens when a proposed activity is a quality improvement activity, or “practice” instead of research.
 These non-research activities are usually intended to identify and control specific problems or improve programs or services.
 Practice includes interventions that are expected to enhance the well-being of a person through diagnosis or treatment and are not intended to provide generalizable results.

 Exempt research activities are those in which the only involvement of human subjects fall into specific categories defined in the Federal Regulations (45CFR46).
-These activities are considered research and are reviewed to determine which exemption category they fall under.
+These activities are considered research and are reviewed by the HSRO to determine which exemption category they fall under.
 These activities must present no more than minimal risk* and there are some restrictions.

 Research activities that (1) present no more than minimal risk* to human subjects and (2) involve only procedures listed in one or more of the categories below may be reviewed by the IRB through the expedited review procedure.

 The IRB at RIT consists of two branches, or committees.
 Each committee meets separately to review research activities.
 The members of each committee have a variety of backgrounds and areas of specializations.
 While they may be an expert in their own field, they review research activities from multiple areas of study within RIT.
 This helps them to ask questions which might seem obvious to a researcher, but which are very important to a subject.
-The Board members tries to look at the proposed activity as a subject would.
+The Board members try to look at the proposed activity as a subject would.